-- Step 1 Log in to the GaussDB(DWS) management console. - Step 2 In the navigation pane on the left, click Alarms. - Step 3 On the page that is displayed:
+- Step 2 In the navigation pane on the left, click Alarms. - Step 3 On the page that is displayed:

 • Existing Alarm Statistics

 Statistics of the existing alarms in the past seven days are displayed by alarm severity in a bar chart.
 In this way, you can see clearly the number and category of the alarms generated in the past week.